Scott & Harriet’s Orangery wedding

 Scott and Harriet are savvy as well as stylish and tasked their ushers with moving the moongate after the ceremony so that it could double up as a backdrop for their cake.
-Some of the candles were moved too and the cake was displayed proudly on one of Rushton Hall’s gold tables.
+Some of the candles were moved too and the cake was displayed proudly on an ornate gold table.
 It’s so nice to see a cake display getting as much consideration as the cake itself.

 And then it was time to hit the dancefloor – white spotlit, of course, complete with a gold ‘S&H’ monogram.